 No. Patients with aneurysm clips, stents in the neck or brain, brain monitoring electrodes, deep brain stimulators, or any form of metal in the head or on the face are not eligible for treatment.

 What is my first step to get treatment?

 Find a doctor who is trained in PrTMS.
 Then, schedule an initial assessment to begin the process and determine next steps for your treatment.

 - The first step of PrTMS is to evaluate and map your brain function.
 An EEG recording will be taken to measure your brain activity.
 The EEG device is wireless, involves no gels, and can take a recording in less than 5 minutes – compared to conventional methods, which can require several hours.
 This provides an objective, quantitative look at brain function

-- In addition to the EEG, you will be given a neurocognitive questionnaire.
-Your responses provide subjective, qualitative inputs that — along with the EEG data — help form a complete picture of your brain health.
+- In addition to the EEG, you will be given a patient neurocognitive questionnaire.
+Your responses provide subjective, qualitative inputs that — along with the EEG data — form a complete picture of your brain health.